StefxM/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain what a token is used for.
+1.Explain what a token is used for.
+Strings of text that provide a protected route supplied by the client.

-2. What steps can you take in your web apps to keep your data secure?
+2.What steps can you take in your web apps to keep your data secure?
+Organization and dry code for Routes.

-3. Describe how web servers work.
+3.Describe how web servers work.
+Our browser connects to a server and requests a page and the server sends back the requested page.

-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4.Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Post-create
+Get-retrieves
+Put-updates
+Delete-delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.